 We have put together a list of the top rated radar detectors with both radar and laser detection in front and behind your car, for full 360 degree protection.
-Here is our top 5 list and reviews of the best radar laser detectors on the market in 2018:
+Here is our top 5 list and reviews of the best radar laser detectors on the market.

 Overall this radar detector seems to do a pretty good job.
 Although some police officers do not use their radars, this will help with the ones that do.
 Some people that had the older version of this camera say that it is much improved.
 Even though this is a cheaper radar detector it seems to do its job very well.
 It’s pretty basic and has no advanced features like a GPS or specific frequency detection but it masters the fundamentals well, just like the pricier radars.
 The filtering out of false alarms and range are the most important features in a radar detector and the Cobra RAD450 does not disappoint.
 This radar detector makes it possible to spend less than you normally would for something you can actually trust.

 #4 Escort 0100018-4 Escort X80 Radar Detector